 You can check out some reviews on Sears to verify some of these facts.
 Unfortunately, these are not problems faced by just a few people.

 The KitchenAid KSEG950ESS

 Your other choice is the KitchenAid KSEG950ESS, a really popular slide in electric range with a downdraft function.
 It's probably not as well known as the Jenn-Air, but most people who've got their hands on one of these appliances have fallen in love with it as it's a thousand times better than its only competition.

 bake, broil, roast

 4000W (located at the top of the oven)

 Bake element power

-Cooking Element Specifications
+Cooking Element Specification

-What I like About This Electric Range
+What I Like About This Electric Range

-- It operates either as a vented or recirculating downdraft system (but you need to purchase the recirculating kit separately and it costs around $300).
+- It operates either as a vented or recirculating downdraft system (but you need to purchase the recirculating kit separately, and it costs around $300).